-6.6.3.2 Investigation Actions:
+6.6.3.1 Investigation Actions:

-- 1hr TSP and 24hrs TSP monitoring data of August 2014 have been reviewed. - Site inspections were conducted jointly on 28 August 2014 with RSS and the Contractor.
+- 1hr TSP and 24hrs TSP monitoring data of 4 August to 1 September 2014 have been reviewed. - Site inspections were conducted jointly on 28 August and 4 September 2014 with RSS and the Contractor.

-6.6.3.3 Investigation findings:
+6.6.3.2 Investigation findings:

-- There is no sufficient information provided by the complainant to make sure that the concerned barges are related to this project. - Date of the observed impact was not specified by the complainant so the impact air quality monitoring (IAQM) results available for August 2014 for monitoring stations close to the concerned area AQMS1, ASR1, ASR5, ASR6 and ASR10 have been reviewed and there was no impact air quality monitoring result that shows 1-hour TSP or 24-hour TSP exceeded the action (AL)/limit level (LL).2
+- There is no sufficient information provided by the complainant to make sure that the concerned barges are related to this project. - Date of the observed impact was not specified by the complainant so the impact air quality monitoring (IAQM) results available for August 2014 and early September 2014 for monitoring stations close to the concerned area - AQMS1, ASR1, ASR5, ASR6 and ASR10 have been reviewed and there was no impact air quality monitoring result that shows 1-hour TSP or 24-hour TSP exceeded the action (AL)/limit level (LL).